mrlasdt/knowledge_note/notes/Blockchains/Solana/Escrow_program.md

 # Interactive with Program
 + In Solana network, only account that owned by program can call program function.
-+ Normal account (wallet) that owned by system program $\to$ so that it only call system program $\to$ If we want to call another program(Smart contract) we should create an account that owned by this program.
++ Normal account (wallet) that owned by system program $\to$ so that it only call system program $\to$ If we want to call another program(Smart contract) we should create an account that owned by this program $\to$ call Program Derived Account.
   <div style = "text-align:center">
   <img src="/Media/solana_program.drawio.png">
   <figcaption> Account interact with program</figcaption>